-Diamondville Town Hall will be closed Monday, October 14 for columbus day
+Diamondville Town Hall will be closed Monday, november 11th for veterans day

 The 3 miles long, 7,745 feet elevation, and 200 fee max depth Lake Alice is the largest natural lake found in the western portion of the Bridger-Teton National Forest in the state of Wyoming.
 It is a unique lake that was created thousands of years ago when a massive landslide peeled from the 9,325-foot Lake Mountain and dammed Poker Creek with debris.
 The lake's outlet flows below the surface through the natural dam and emerges from the mountain as a creek 1 mile away.
 The mountainside scar from the landslide is still visible today.
 Lake Alice is the home of the only known pure lake strain of naturally reproducing Bonneville cutthroat trout caused by the isolation of the landslide preventing outside genetic influence.
 At one time the subspecies was thought to be extinct in Wyoming.